albersonmiranda/r_tools_ppa/docs/index.md

 # R Tools PPA

-Welcome to the R Tools Personal Package Archive (PPA)!
-This PPA provides up-to-date R tools and utilities for Linux users.
+This is a Personal Package Archive (PPA) for distributing latest versions of Rstudio, Quarto and Positron for Linux users.

 - .deb packages for Ubuntu and Debian-based distributions.
   - Rstudio